 About the Author

 Jennifer M. Koontz earned a B.A. from Franklin and Marshall College.
 She taught secondary Social Studies before earning a J.D. from The Dickinson School of Law of the Pennsylvania State University.
 Koontz has taught students of every age, from preschool through college.
-When she became a mother in 2006, she began to make observations about parenting and collect stories that were told to her by other parents.
+When she became a mother in 2006, she began to make observations about parenting and collect stories that other parents told her.
 Now that she had been a teacher and a lawyer, she decided to add “author” to the list.
 Koontz is currently working on her next book.